-Otrexup is a prescription drug approved by the Food and Drug Administration (FDA) to treat certain adults with severe, active rheumatoid arthritis (RA).
-Otrexup may be prescribed in cases where non-steroidal anti-inflammatory drugs (NSAIDS) are not effective.
-Otrexup is also referred to by its drug name, Methotrexate.
+Otrexup is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat people with severe, active rheumatoid arthritis and polyarticular juvenile idiopathic arthritis who are intolerant of or have had an inadequate response to first-line therapy.
+Otrexup is also referred to by its drug name, methotrexate.

-Otrexup is an immunomodulator, or in other words, a drug that modulates the immune system.
+Otrexup is an immunomodulator, a drug that modulates the immune system.
 Otrexup is also referred to as a disease-modifying antirheumatic drug (DMARD) or a slow-acting antirheumatic drug (SAARD).
-It is an antimetabolite that blocks the synthesis of purine, a protein the body needs in order to produce lymphocytes.
-Lymphocytes are a type of white blood cell active in the immune system.
-Otrexup is believed to work by interfering with lymphocytes and preventing them from attacking the joints.
+It is believed to work by blocking the production of white blood cells called lymphocytes that can attack the joints.

 How do I take it?

-The FDA-approved label for Otrexup lists common side effects including dizziness, headache, hair loss, mouth sores, rash, blood cell changes, nausea, stomach upset, abdominal pain, and increased sensitivity to sunlight.
+The FDA-approved label for Otrexup lists common side effects including nausea, abdominal pain, indigestion, mouth sores, rash, the common cold, diarrhea, vomiting, headache, bronchitis, low blood cell counts, hair loss, dizziness, sensitivity to sunlight, and skin sores.

 For more details about this treatment, visit: